DannyBen/docker-gotty/README.md

 Gotty Docker
 ==================================================

-Docker image with browser based linux terminal
+Docker image with browser based linux terminal.

+[View Demo][1] (may take a minute to start the container).

 Usage